rayhog/aviator-jekyll-template/_documentation/overview.md

   <br>
   <br>
-  You use the API endpoints with the Technopedia query language to query the Technopedia database.
+  You use the API endpoints with the Technopedia query language to query the Technopedia database. <br>
   The following diagram shows an overview of the Technopedia API endpoints, and some nodes and relationships in the Technopedia database.

   <br>